freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HurPsyOrigin.md

 ## HurPsyOrigin Enum

-This enum contains the allowed origin preferences when specifying stimulus locations and anchor points for visual stimulus rectangles
+This `enum` contains the allowed origin preferences when specifying stimulus locations and anchor points for visual stimulus rectangles.

 ```csharp
 public enum HurPsyOrigin